opf/openproject/docs/user-guide/work-packages/add-work-packages-to-meetings/README.md

 # Add work packages to meetings

-Since the 13.1 release work packages can be added directly to the meetings.
+Work packages can be added directly to the meetings.
 This can be done either from the detailed view of a work package or from the [detailed view of a meeting](../../meetings/dynamic-meetings#add-a-work-package-to-the-agenda).

 To add a work package open the detailed view of a work package, select the **Meetings** tab and click the **+Add to meeting** button.